 Do you love the thought of self-care, but you are always forgetting to squeeze any personal time into your busy schedule?
 Self-Care Sundays may assist you to remain on target by devoting at least 4 days a month to your wellbeing.
-This is why I felt this post “How To Restore Self-Care Sundays” would help get you back on target to your goal of caring for your needs.
+This is why I feel this post “How To Restore Self-Care Sundays” will help get you back on target to your goal of caring for your needs.

 Did you know the concept of self-care Sundays is at least as old as civilization?
 However, it has become more of a buzzword in recent years.